ahmadsamir10/bookstore/README.md

 ├── entrypoint.sh                # Entrypoint script for Docker
 ├── manage.py                    # Django management script
 ├── requirements.txt             # Python dependencies
-├── wait_for_db.sh               # Script to wait for the database to be ready

 ├── bookstore/                   # Main Django project folder │   ├── __init__.py